visit/galaxy-docs/_includes/transport.md

 }
 ```

-Get details about Price Groups
+Get lists of person and vehicle price groups that could be available from the specified point of sales, with full details about them

 ### HTTP Request